san-sei/documents/content/en/docs/for_administrators/quick_guide_for_azure_ad_passwordless_deployment.md

 - **The second and easier method to add IDmelon to Microsoft**

 Use Automated RP Provisioning.
-This can only be done if the user has been imported from Azure AD.
+This can only be done if the user has been imported from Microsoft Entra ID (Azure AD).

-If a user if imported from Azure AD, the provisioning can be done and the credential would be added automatically.
+If a user is imported from Entra ID (Azure AD), the provisioning can be done and the credential or passkey would be registered automatically.
 To do this, contact the IDmelon team to get help with this.

 ## Step 6: Managing Security Keys

 IDmelon Admin Panel gives complete control over security keys to admins.
 Admins are able to view security key activities, add/restrict/delete security keys and users.

-On the “Users” page, by clicking to the clock icon on the right of a user, it is possible to see all logins of that user, which security key they used and which website they logged into.
-From the top right of the same page, it is possible to edit, suspend or delete the user.
+On the **Security keys** page, by clicking on the clock icon on the right side of each user's row, it is possible to see all login activities of that user, which security keys they have been used, and which websites or applications they have logged in to.
+From the top right of the same page, it is possible to suspend or delete the security key.
+Also, you can select a security key by ticking the checkbox next to it, then you can use the icons on the top menu to , delete, suspend or reset the PIN of that specific security key.

-To manage the security keys, the admins should click on the user’s email from the “Users” section.
-After clicking on the three dots under “Action”, the admin can edit, delete, suspend or change the PIN of that specific security key.
+To change a user's information, the admins should click on a user’s email from the **User ID** column from the **All Users** section in the **Users**.
+The Edit button allows admin to edit the user's information.

-From the “Groups” tab above, you can see which groups that user belongs to, “Policies” shows what policies have been assigned to that user, and “Credentials” shows which credentials of the user are enrolled in IDmelon.
+From the **Groups** tab, you can see all groups, to which groups each user belongs, and also suspend or delete a group.

 ## Step 7: Creating Security Policies